212-962-1020 Menu

 Sanitation Workers Can Be Municipal Or Private Workers

 To this day, the City’s waste is managed by both private and public trash haulers.
-The sanitation workers employed by these organizations are expected to run on a tight schedule, cover as much ground as possible and bring in the revenue.
+The sanitation workers employed by these organizations are expected to run on a tight schedule, cover as much ground as possible and bring in revenue.
 Working long 10-12 hour days, six days per week, means that no one is ever really rested.
-And more often than not, this exposes them to enormous risks every single day.
-During the time of the pandemic, the risks they are exposed to on the daily are even greater.
-This is why it's more important than ever to seek out an experienced sanitation worker injury lawyer in NYC.
+More often than not, this exposes them to enormous risks daily.
+This is why seeking an experienced sanitation worker injury lawyer in NYC is more important than ever.

 These workers expose themselves to enormous risks when they are handling trash cans.
 In them, owners sometimes dump broken glass, cat and dog excrement, and chemical waste – one garbage collector in NYC died recently after inhaling fumes from a hazardous chemical someone had illegally poured into a trashcan.